skeggse/node-discover/README.md

   checkInterval: 2000, // How often to to check for missing nodes in milliseconds
   nodeTimeout: 2000, // Consider a node dead if not seen in this many milliseconds
   masterTimeout: 2000, // Consider a master node dead if not seen in this many milliseconds
+  mastersRequired: 1, // The count of master processes that should always be available
+  weight: Math.random(), // A number used to determine the preference for a specific process to become master.
+Higher numbers win.

   address: '0.0.0.0', // Address to bind to
   port: 12345, // Port on which to bind and communicate with other node-discovery processes
   broadcast: '255.255.255.255', // Broadcast address if using broadcast
   multicast: null, // Multicast address if using multicast (don't use multicast, use broadcast)
   mulitcastTTL: 1, // Multicast TTL for when using multicast

+  algorithm: 'aes256', // Encryption algorithm for packet broadcasting (must have key to enable)
   key: null, // Encryption key if your broadcast packets should be encrypted (null means no encryption)

-  mastersRequired: 1, // The count of master processes that should always be available
-  weight: Math.random() // A number used to determine the preference for a specific process to become master.
-Higher numbers win.
-});
+  ignore: 'self', // Which packets to ignore: 'self' means ignore packets from this instance, 'process' means ignore packets from this process
+  ignoreDataErrors: true // whether to ignore data errors including parse errors });
 ```